10'000 Hours / Getty Images

 The latest from FREC on what help a Realtor can get from an employee or helper who doesn't possess a real estate license.

-At the November 2018, General meeting the Florida Real Estate Commission informally updated list outlining that the following activities may be performed by a Realtor's unlicensed employee or assistant:
+The Florida Real Estate Commission lists the following activities may be performed by a Realtor's unlicensed employee or assistant: